vishal-lokare/AutoJoomer/README.md

 ## How to stay updated

-Users from Chrome Webstore will get updates automatically.
+Google Chrome Webstore will update Extensions automatically with in 2-3 days, if you are a user who added the extension from chrome webstore, your extension will get updated automatically.

+If you are a developer or contributor,
 To stay up-to-date with the latest version hosted on GitHub, while being in the same directory where the downloaded files are, run

 ```